London to Amsterdam via the Stena Line ferry

 2. Harwich to Hoek van Holland by Stena Line ferry

-Boarding the ferry: Walk through the door marked Departures.
+Boarding the ferry: This is a breeze compared to airports or even the queues at St Pancras for boarding Eurostar.
+Walk through the door marked Departures.
 Stena Line staff will check your ticket as you enter.
-Then you put your bags through the X-ray machine and walk through the metal detector, then have your passport checked by UK Border Force.
-You then get to the check-in desk where Stena Line staff scan the barcode on your e-ticket and print your cabin key and any meal vouchers.
-They'll give you your RET-NS Combi-ticket which is a disposable smartcard covering your onward RET metro & Dutch Railways (NS) train travel.
-If you're making a round trip, they'll give you a second ticket for the return journey.
-Now you walk up the passenger gangway onto the Stena Line superferry.
-Outside peak periods It can take as little as 15 minutes from train to ship, a far more relaxed experience than any airport.
+Then you put your bags through the X-ray machine and walk through the metal detector, and have your passport checked by UK Border Force.
+At the check-in desk, Stena Line staff scan the barcode on your e-ticket and print your cabin key.
+Now you walk up the passenger gangway onto the Stena Line ferry.
+Outside peak periods It can take as little as 15 minutes from train to ship.

-On board: You enter the ship on deck 7, go up the stairs or lift to deck 9 where all the passenger facilities are located including bars, restaurants, shop, lounges & the guest services desk.
+On board: You enter the ship on deck 7, take stairs or lift to deck 9 where all the passenger facilities are located including bars, restaurant, shop, lounges & the guest services desk.
 All cabins are on decks 10 & 11.
-There is open-air deck towards the stern on deck 9 for some sea air and a sealed & ventilated smoking lounge forward on deck 9 if you're a smoker.
-The small Stena Plus Lounge (day crossings only) has complimentary tea, coffee, red & white wine, snacks & newspapers - although I think it's better to pay for a private cabin rather than the lounge, even on the day crossing, as you can snooze, shower, watch TV, or just relax or work in privacy.
+There is open deck towards the stern on deck 9 for some sea air and a sealed & ventilated smoking lounge forward on deck 9 if you're a smoker.
+The Stena Plus Lounge has complimentary tea, coffee, red & white wine, snacks & soft drinks.
+On a day crossing, I recommend paying for a private cabin (they're half price by day), as you can snooze, shower, watch TV, or just relax or work in privacy.

-WiFi: WiFi is available on board on deck 9 and in cabins, free for email & simple browsing with paid-for packages available for faster higher-bandwidth access.
+WiFi: WiFi is available on board on deck 9 and in cabins, free for email & simple browsing with a paid-for package for faster higher-bandwidth access.
 You can use your normal mobile phone data while the ferry is in or near port.
+Switch it to flight mode when at sea.

-All-weather reliable, steady as a rock.
+All-weather reliable and steady as a rock.
+I've never known these ferries cancelled or hit by strikes.
+They normally run spot on time, I've only ever known them late once, and that was a (more tightly-timed) January daytime crossing making headway into a Force 11 storm.
 The Stena Line superferries are 63,000 tons GT (Gross Tonnage), the largest Ro-Pax ships serving the UK, steady as a rock in almost all weathers.
-Indeed, I've crossed in winter as a 'named' Force 10 storm lashed the North Sea: Falling asleep before she sailed, I woke briefly in the night, felt some minor undulation, fell asleep again and woke at Harwich as we arrived spot on time.
+Indeed, crossing in winter as a 'named' Force 10 storm lashed the North Sea, I fell asleep before she sailed, woke briefly in the night and felt some minor undulation, fell asleep again and woke at Harwich as we arrived spot on time.
 I've sailed to the Netherlands at Christmas watching BBC news on our cabin TV about Heathrow closed due of snow and all flights grounded - the Stena Liner sailed & arrived spot on time as always.
-This is the all-weather reliable route!
+In contrast to flights (and even Eurostar) this is the all-weather reliable route!

 Stena Line ferry boarding at Harwich

-Lights ablaze, restaurant & bars already open, the Stena Line ferry boards at Harwich International.
+Lights ablaze, restaurant & bars already open, the ferry boards at Harwich International.
+Click the images below for larger photos.

-Self-service restaurant on the Stena Line ferry Self-service restaurant on the Stena Line ferry
+Bar on the Stena Line ferry to Hoek van Holland Open deck on the Stena Line ferry to Hoek van Holland

-Stena Plus lounge Deck area on the Stena Line ferry
+Stena Plus lounge on the ferry to Hoek van Holland

 A private cabin is compulsory on the night boat, optional (but half-price and a good idea) on the day boat.
 All cabins have an en suite toilet & shower, satellite TV, all necessary bedding, towels, soap & shampoo.
 There a desk with power sockets (UK 3-pin & European 2-pin) for laptops & mobiles.
 Outside cabins have a window, inside cabins don't.
 Stena Line are so proud of their Dux beds they put the Dux logo on the cabin doors - and it's true, the beds are extremely comfortable.
 The satellite TV has BBC1, BBC2, ITV, Channel 4, and several Dutch Channels, plus a channel showing a forward view from the bridge and a channel which cycles through CCTV camera in the kennels so you can see your dog.
 Click the images for larger photos.